zeligism/zeligism.github.io/index.md

 ### News
+* **2026 Mar**: I successfully defended my PhD thesis, "Adapters for Collaborative Learning: Personalization and Structure-Aware Optimization"!
+I'm grateful for having such a great thesis committee.
+(Here's a nice [photo](/assets/img/Screenshot%202026-03-31%20at%204.27.41 PM.png) with them.)
 * **2025 Sep**: *"Faster Than SVD, Smarter Than SGD: The OPLoRA Alternating Update"* got accepted to [OPT 2025 workshop](https://opt-ml.org/index.html).
-* **2025 Aug**: Non-trivially happy that I'll be a research intern at RIKEN-AIP in the heart of Tokyo!
+* **2025 Aug**: Non-trivially happy that I'll be a research intern at RIKEN-AIP in Tokyo!
 I'll be hosted by [Emtiyaz Khan](https://emtiyaz.github.io) in his [Adaptive Bayesian Intelligence](https://adaptive-bayesian.ai) team.
 * **2025 May**: Significantly excited to be joining Meta in the Bay Area during the summer as a ML software engineering intern!
 (I came back quickly but the bay turned out to be really nice.)
 * **2025 Feb**: *"Collaborative and Efficient Personalization with Mixtures of Adaptors"* got accepted to [CPAL 2025](https://cpal.cc/proceedings_track/).
 (I'm going to visit Stanford!)
 * **2025 Jan**: Started a collaboration with [Sheikh Shakhbout Medical City (SSMC)](https://ssmc.ae), advised by [Dr. Siddiq Anwar](https://siddiqanwar.com), to explore federated AI applications in healthcare.